HARISH RAOMBA (Finance) GAICD – CHAIR

 Professionally, Harish is the face of the Sundaram Finance Group, a US$4billion financial services conglomerate, based in Chennai, India.
 In Australia, the group is involved with Financial and Business Process Outsourcing through its subsidiary, Sundaram Business Services Limited.

-Harish currently also sits on the Board of Guide Dogs Victoria, the Australian Friends of ASHA & World Mosquito Program and is on the Advisory Board of the Australia India Institute and India Australia Business & Community Awards.
+Harish currently also sits on the Board of Guide Dogs Victoria, the Australian Friends of ASHA and the Australia India Institute.
+He is also on the Advisory Board of the World Mosquito Program and the India Australia Business & Community Awards.

 Harish has been a Patron of the AWO since 2012 and was appointed Chair of the AWO in November 2018.